Celine Dion loses control of muscles amid battle with stiff-person syndrome, sister says

 “In our dreams and in hers, the idea is to return to the stage.
 In what state?
 I do not know,” Claudette Dion said, per The Guardian.

-Stiff-person syndrome is a rare, progressive neurological disorder, according to the National Institute of Neurological Disorders and Stroke (NINDS).
+Stiff-person syndrome is a rare, progressive neurological disorder, according to the National Institute of Neurological Disorders and Stroke.
 Those with the disease suffer from debilitating muscle spasms that are often triggered by “noise, touch or emotional distress.”

 When she announced her health struggles, Dion said the spasms affect “every aspect” of her life, including her ability to walk and even sing.